ncayllahua/GigisPizzaHOL/gigis-serverless-HOL.md

 ```
 ![](./media/faas-create-function02b.PNG)

-## Create Serverless Functions
+## Create Fn Serverless Functions
 Once you create your new fn context, you can continue creating your three serverless functions.
+For educational purposes you will change the code created with ```fn init``` commands instead of clone them from a git repository.

+You could clone the serverless functions from a GIT repository if you needed (developer cloud optional part of the HOL or github), instead of copy and paste the content of the files.
+You can learn how to clone from the GIT repository in this [section](clone-git project to IDE).

-Step number 1 **fn init** will be execute 3 times, one for each function.
-This fn commands will be executed in your development machine in $HOME directory or other directory that you create for the lab [holserverless].
+To create a serverless function you must execute **fn init** command.
+So you will have to execute that command 3 times, one for each function.
+Fn commands will be executed in your development machine in $HOME directory or other directory that you create for the lab, for example [holserverless].

 ```sh
 mkdir holserverless